 This brings up the Updates screen.
 Scroll down to the Themes section …

-WordPress automatically updates all of the selected themes …
+WordPress automatically updates all of your selected themes …

 Congratulations!
-Now you know how to update your theme in your admin dashboard.
+Now you know how to update your themes in your admin dashboard.